This page documents the refurbishment of a Cozatt Air Calliope Model No. 1.

 The key tails and key frame removed from the calliope.

-Surprisingly the action is quite simple.
+Operation of the ActionSurprisingly the action is quite simple.
 With the blower on and the key at rest in the up position, the pressure inside the pneumatic is the same as the pressure surrounding the pneumatic due to the small hole in the top of the pneumatic (seen in the closeup photo above).
 When a key pressed, the inside of the pneumatic is now open to the outside air through the tube.
 The air in the pneumatic exhausts through the tube faster than the hole in the top of the pneumatic can recover and the increased pressure inside the windchest causes the pneumatic to collapse uncovering the inlet to the whistle.
 When the key is released, air can no longer escape from the pneumatic and as the pressure inside increases amd equalizes with the chest pressure the small spring is able to push the pneumatic closed and thus covers the inlet to the whistle once again.
 Clear as mud, right?
+We plan on adding MIDI to this instrument by simply 'tee'-ing into the tubes and adding an all-electric pallet valve to uncover the new tube just as pressing a key would do with the existing tubes.

 Blower